meyerkn00/trendsetter/README.md

 	- If environment is not built:
 		- create the environment "conda env create -f environment.yml"
 			- this requires that anaconda is installed as well as python 3.11
-- activate the environment "conda activate trend"
+- activate the environment "conda activate trendenv"
 	- if otree not installed
 		- install otree "pip3 install -U otree"
+- TO TEST: "otree devserver"
-- launch otree "otree devserver
+- TO DELIVER: "otree zip"
 - in browser, open http://localhost:8000/

 ### List of files/folders that I think are unrelated to the current project